vsariola/cassinis-cosmic-conclusion/README.md

 the space feeliness of this song, it is interesting to note that Hans Zimmer used exactly the same bVI-bVII-i chord progression in *Interstellar*.
 See Charles Cornell's [analysis](https://www.youtube.com/watch?v=6AI6PG7oj7E) of it.
-The chord progression stays pretty much the same throughout the song, and all the progression comes from adding layers and layers of instruments on top.
+The chord progression stays pretty much the same throughout the Interstellar soundtrack, and all the progression comes from adding layers and layers of instruments on top.
 I had seen the above analysis before composing this song, but wasn't actively trying to emulate *Interstellar*, except perhaps subconsciously.
 Yet when I played the first prototype of the song to mrange, the reaction was:

 "gets nice space ambient feels from this"